MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigate-files.md

 ms.date: 04/24/2018
 ---

-# Investigate a file associated with a Microsoft Defender ATP alert
+# Investigate a file associated with a Microsoft Defender for Endpoint alert

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]